Seoul Queer Culture Festival: 2014: "Love Conquers Hate" and disruption by religious groups

+The 15th edition of the festival, taking place on 7 June 2014 in the Sinchon area of Seoul, near Yonsei University, declared its goal as protesting against "the oppression of LGBT people in Russia and Korea, and show support and solidarity within the LGBT community".
+The 2014 festival lasted over a week, and events included a pride parade and usual film festival.
+With the theme "Love Conquers Hate", It received official support from Google, and drew an estimated 10,000 to 15,000 attendees.
+A first at the event was a ceremonial blessing by Christian clergy in support of it including Min-Kim Jong Hun, also known as Father Zacchareus, and Reverend Lim Borah.

 The Festival in 2014 was disrupted by a number of protesters.
 Here, one of the protesters is holding a sign in front of the festival's stage.

-The 15th edition of the festival, taking place in early June 2014 in the Sinchon area of Seoul, near Yonsei University, declared its goal as protesting against "the oppression of LGBT people in Russia and Korea, and show support and solidarity within the LGBT community".
-The 2014 festival lasts over a week, and events include a pride parade and a film festival.
-The 2014 edition received official support from Google.
-The festival organizers have reported that days before the festival was about to start, the government withdrew permission from them, declaring it "inappropriate" in light of the recent Sinking of the MV Sewol tragedy; but the organizers have stated that they believe this is a pretext used by unfriendly Christian groups trying to sabotage the festival by sending numerous complaints to the government.
+The festival organizers reported that days before the festival was about to start, the government withdrew permission from them, declaring it "inappropriate" in light of the recent Sinking of MV Sewol; the organizers stated that they believed this was a pretext used by unfriendly Christian groups trying to sabotage the festival by sending numerous complaints to the government.
 The organizers were prepared to disobey the authorities and hold the event even without official permission.
-The festival drew an estimated 10,000-15,000 attendees.
-The government officials did not prevent the festival from taking place, but also issued permission to conservative, religious anti-LGBT rights groups to hold rallies at the same time and location.
-This led to a number of disruptions and delays.
+In the end, government officials did not prevent the festival from taking place but issued permission to conservative, religious anti-LGBTQ rights groups to hold rallies at the same time and location.
+This led to several disruptions and delays.
+For example, a Protestant group of hundreds of anti-LGBTQ protestors disrupted the parade by lying down with linked arms in front of the parade vehicles and refused to move when police intervened, extending the parade's runtime until late in the night instead of its scheduled ending prior to 6pm.
+This was the first instance of an organized opposition to the parade being mobilized in its history.
+Three weeks later on 28 June, almost a thousand anti-LGBTQ protestors blocked the Daegu event's parade.

-The parade was banned in 2015.
-This has attracted international attention to the event, with most of it being critical of the progress made regarding LGBT rights in South Korea.
-Human Rights Watch has expressed concern in a public online letter to the President of Korea.

-The event was held again in 2016, 2017, 2018 2019 and 2022.

-In May 2023, Seoul’s city government blocked South Korea’s annual LGBT festival from taking place outside city hall and granted a permit for anti-LGBT Christian concert instead.

-In June 2024, a protest against the Queer Culture Festival was held in central Seoul.
-Thousands of participants held blue flags and signs with phrases such as "No to homosexuality".